celery/celery/docs/getting-started/brokers/rabbitmq.rst

     $ sudo rabbitmq-server

-you can also run it in the background by adding the :option:`-detached` option (note: only one dash):
+you can also run it in the background by adding the ``-detached`` option (note: only one dash):

 .. code-block:: console